 Urgent Pre-Service Request.
 A request that may require prior approval and is filed before receiving medical care.
-A delay in treatment could seriously jeopardize your life or health or the ability to regain maximum function without the care or treatment that is requested.
+A delay in treatment could seriously jeopardize your life or health or the ability to regain maximum function or could cause severe pain that could not be adequately managed without the care or treatment that is requested.